Documentation

 FastStore WebOps: Centralized secrets management

-Secrets are now managed via the WebOps interface to improve the security of sensitive data and streamline deployment processes.
-This change centralizes the handling of sensitive information, such as API keys, tokens, and passwords, directly within WebOps.
+Secrets are now managed via the WebOps interface to increase the security of sensitive data and streamline deployment processes.
+This change centralizes sensitive information management, such as API keys, tokens, and passwords through WebOps.

 {"base64":" ","img":{"width":1558,"height":750,"type":"gif","mime":"image/gif","wUnits":"px","hUnits":"px","length":1229954,"url":"https://vtexhelp.vtexassets.com/assets/docs/src/secrets-settings-webops___c4cc35670f1faf9ecabd30447d1ee9b6.gif"}}